Electric vehicles are getting cheaper and cheaper, with new contenders constantly coming out to take the ‘cheapest electric car’ crown.

 Should I buy a secondhand electric car?

-You can expect the price to be a bit lower with a secondhand electric car, however be on guard for depreciated parts of the car (including the lithium battery).
+You can expect the price to be a bit lower with a secondhand electric car, however, be on guard for depreciated parts of the car (including the lithium battery in older models).
 Like with petrol cars, the older the vehicle, the lower the cost.

 This article has been updated since it was first published.